alekseinovikov/KTypeParser/README.md

 * org.ktypeparser.MediaTypeParser.parse(bytes: ByteArray): MediaType?
 * org.ktypeparser.MediaTypeParser.parse(file: File): MediaType?

-MediaType - is a com.google.common.net.MediaType from Guava (will be changed in upcoming releases)
+MediaType - is an enum with media types that can be determined by MIME Type

 Extension functions and coroutines are in upcoming changes plans